learning-zone/java-basics/java-programs.md

 1. Create a string to store result.
 Mark the space position of the given string in this string.
 1. Insert the character from input string into the result string in reverse order.
-1. while inserting the character check if the result string already contains a space at index ‘j’ or not.
+1. While inserting the character check if the result string already contains a space at index ‘j’ or not.
 If it contains, we copy the character to the next position.

 ```java
 // Java program to reverse a string